Meningothelial meningioma with abundant edema

 0 images remaining

 Enhancing hyperdense mass in the left anterior cranial fossa measures ~4cm in diameter.
 This is broad-based to the left side of the olfactory groove and planum sphenoidale inferiorly.
-There is the suggestion of minimal hyperostosis at the interface between bone and tumour.
+There is the suggestion of minimal hyperostosis at the interface between bone and tumor.

 Surrounding the lesion there is extensive hypoattenuation in the white matter of the left frontal lobe extending into the corpus callosum, anterior limb left internal capsule, and left external capsule.

-There is extensive mass-effect with diffuse sulcal effacement in both hemispheres, subfalcine and uncal herniation, and 1.3 centimetres of midline shift to the right.
+There is extensive mass-effect with diffuse sulcal effacement in both hemispheres, subfalcine and uncal herniation, and 1.3 centimeters of midline shift to the right.
 The left lateral ventricle and third ventricle are almost completely effaced.
 There is dilatation of the body, trigone, and temporal horn of right lateral ventricle.

 Loading Stack -